-This topic provides a quick tour of editing tools, menus, task panes, and toolbars, and where to find them.
-For detailed steps to use a specific tool, browse the table of contents or search the Help using a keyword or phrase.
+The following sections are a quick tour of the editing user interfaces.
+For detailed steps to use a specific tool, browse the table of contents or search the help using a keyword or phrase.

 In the Clipboard group, Cut , Copy , Paste , and Paste Special copy features to the clipboard and paste them to the same layer or a different layer.